vetchium/vetchium/TASKS.md

 - [] Audit logs
 - [] Introductory videos for Employer as well as the Product
 - [] Tag specific fetching of posts
-- [] Follow support for Orgs
-- [] Post message support for Orgs
-- [] GreatHall support (upvotes, downvotes, anonymous comments, etc.)
-- [] Tags is a bit of a mess.
-Should we allow everyone to create tags ?
-Should we gatekeep ?
-Should we (maintainers) hardcode a seed list and keep it updated ?
 - [] Cleaner RBAC error codes and UI alerts
-- [] LoadTests should test for EmployerPosts also
 - [] API for EmployerPost details getting
 - [] HubUser account deletion and the triggered cleanup workflows for posts, comments, etc.
 - [] Employer account deletion and the triggered cleanup workflows for posts, comments, openings, candidacies, applications, etc.
 - [] Admin app

-- [] Get incognito-posts API
+# Code cleanups
+- Limit is optional in some APIs, mandatory in some APIs.
+Should become consistent.
+- The default values are not properly set in some .tsp files using the = operator.
+Instead we mentioned them in the @doc tag.
+This should be fixed.
+- [] LoadTests should test for EmployerPosts and IncognitoPosts also
+- Errors handling on various forms are not complete.
+400 ValidationErrors are not parsed correctly and appropriate input fields are not red-highlighted.

 # Future Features